BurkovBA/BurkovBA.github.io/content/blog/2021-07-13-1/index.md

 $f_{\xi}(M) = \frac{1}{2^{np/2} \Gamma_p(\frac{n}{2}) |\Sigma|^{n/2}} |M|^{(n-p-1)/2} e^{-\frac{\text{trace}(\Sigma^{-1}M)}{2}}$, where $\Gamma_p$ is multivariate gamma-function, and $|M|$ and $|\Sigma|$ are determinants of the respective matrices.

+TODO: meaning of inverse matrix, trace, ratio of determinants

+TODO: use in Bayesian statistics as conjugate prior

 Matrix Gamma distribution
 -------------------------